 Geeks and laypeople unite, it’s National Clean Out Your Computer Day!
-This February 12, give your most-used machine some TLC.
-This holiday falls on the second Monday in February – the perfect time to get some real organizing done if you’ve already given up on your New Year’s Resolutions.
+This February 13, give your most-used devices some TLC.
+This holiday falls on the second Monday in February – the perfect time to get some real organizing done if you’ve already given up on your New Year’s resolutions.

 The Institute of Business Technology names the second Monday in February National Clean Out Your Computer Day.